gutnika80/cv/README.md

 # Curriculum Vitae / CV / Resumé
 Hello,

-I'm a professional with 18+ years of experience in Bulgaria and Netherlands.
+I'm Lyubomir "Guti" Tabov, a professional with 18+ years of experience in Bulgaria and Netherlands.
 I specialise in painting, but have a broad experience.

 Delivering quality work and maintaining a positive relationship with my clients and teams is my priority.